-I am sometimes asked if I am a full-time homeopath, and I just laugh.
+Do you want to work full-time?
+I am sometimes asked if I work full-time, and I always laugh.

 It depends on what you mean by full-time…

-I don’t see people all day, every day, five days a week, but yes, if you include all the other aspects of my work outside of clinic… yes my work is most definitely full-time!
+I don’t see people all day, every day, five days a week, but if you include all the other aspects of my work outside of clinic… then yes my work is pretty much full-time.

 Someone recently asked me,

-It’s true that I’m always trying to work on my time management.
-I’m aware of all the ways I can waste my time, and recently I’ve been making a note of how long things take.
+I do think about how best to manage my time, and recently I’ve been making a note of how long things take.
 That has helped a lot.

-But if there was just one thing that made a difference, it’s this …
+But if there was just one thing that made a difference to how much I get done each week, it’s this …

 Yes, just two.